ajoslin/react-image-primitive/readme.md

 Use this to render your elements in reaction to the image loading state (see example at the top).

+Also can render with `children` prop as function.

 ## License

 MIT © [Andrew Joslin](http://ajoslin.com)